Iona Prep Robotics Policies

 [Return to top of Policy page. ]

-9. As the year progresses there will be fewer quizzes and more grades assigned to performance in the lab.
-The final exam of the year is likely to be a performance exam performed during class time.
+8. As the year progresses there will be fewer quizzes and more grades assigned to performance in the lab.
+The final exam of the year is likely to be a performance exam during class time.

 Last Update: by Br.
 Robert W. Harris